There are some strange animals in the cosmic zoo, many of which are stellar remnants.

 15 QUASARS - Quasars are the cores of young, energetic galaxies.
 Tremendous radiation is emitted!
 They are up to 12 billion light-years away and probably no longer exist.

 17 GAMMA RAY BURST - A GRB is a flash of energy!
 Gamma rays are the most brilliant form of radiation.
 They come from galaxies colliding in the early universe.
 We cannot see them, nor can they penetrate our atmosphere.
-We know of them from satellites.
+We know them from satellites.

 18 NEUTRINOS - It used to be protons, neutrons & electrons.
 Sub-atomic particles now proliferate: quarks, bosons, muons, gluons & neutrinos.
 Neutrinos are like electrons but have no electrical charge.
 Billions of neutrinos from the sun pass through our bodies.